frederic-perez/AmE-dictionary/data/idioms.md

 __all shook up__
 __all sizzle and no steak__ :two: Disappointing or anticlimactic.
 Having an exciting, promising, important, or aggrandizing buildup that proves to be unwarranted. _Everyone is in a panic over the supposed water shortages, but personally I think the whole thing is all sizzle and no steak._
 __all that jazz__ :four: All that stuff; all that nonsense.
-__all the difference in the world__ The greatest degree of difference that is possible or conceivable.
-Without the verbs “mean” or “make,” it is used to compare two disparate things.
+__all the difference in the world__ :two: The greatest degree of difference that is possible or conceivable.
+Without the verbs “mean” or “make,” it is used to compare two disparate things. _There’s all the difference in the world between knowing how to play and actually performing on the field._ _I was sympathetic at first, but finding out you didn’t even study for the test makes all the difference in the world.
+You’re grounded!_
 __all the rage__ _slang_ Very popular. _Disco music was all the rage in the 1970s._
 __all things considered__ :two::hammer:
 __all too often__ :three: Too frequently. _We see this problem all too often._